 An endodontist’s training is in a highly specialized area of dentistry.
 For this reason, you may not have given the need for an endodontist much thought.
 But, if the time comes and you need a root canal, knowing an endodontist that you’re comfortable with will certainly ease some of your concerns.

-Our Ellicott City team, Dr. Lina Jarboe, Dr. Burton Waxman and Dr. Priya Chand at Access Endodontics are here for you, should the time come, and you require a root canal.
+Our Ellicott City team, Dr. Lina Jarboe and Dr. Burton Waxman at Access Endodontics are here for you, should the time come, and you require a root canal.
 To ensure you’re receiving the optimal endodontic care utilizing the latest technology, the Biolase, call Access Endodontics at 410.304.7226.

 The Importance of Endodontics